sirji-ai/sirji/README.md

 ## Sirji

-Sirji is a Visual Studio Code Extension that acts as an AI Software Development Agent, an open-source alternative to Devin.
-It functions as a virtual software developer, geared towards solving the given problem statement.
-These problem statements can either involve fresh, greenfield development or efforts aimed at enhancing existing code, bug fixing, documentation, and test case creation in brownfield development.
+Sirji is a Visual Studio Code extension that acts as an AI software development agent.

+It is a virtual software developer that includes individual agents for planning, coding, researching, and executing projects.

+Sirji solves users’ problem statements ranging from a new greenfield project to an existing brownfield project where it enhances existing code, fixes bugs, and writes test cases.

-The extension leverages the capabilities of VS Code, including the Editor, Terminal, Browser, and Project Explorer.
+The extension leverages the capabilities of VS Code, including the Editor, Terminal, and Project Explorer.

-Additionally, it provides an interactive chat interface through which users can submit their problem statements, enhancement requests, feedback, and answers to requests for elaboration.
+It provides an interactive chat interface through which users submit their problem statements, answer questions, and provide feedback to Sirji.

+Additionally and most importantly, Sirji sets up your local development environment by installing system-level packages as well as programming language-specific dependencies.
+It later executes the generated code in your local development environment.

 ## Demo Videos

 TODO: Show 2 good demo videos - side by side.
 Then afterwards, give a link to the demos page.

 ## Prerequisites

+Sirji has been tested on **macOS** only for now.
+We know there are certain OS-specific functionalities that we will soon generalize.

 Make sure you have installed all of the following prerequisites on your machine: